Automattic/wp-calypso/client/my-sites/themes/themes-upload-card/README.md

 CurrentTheme
 ============

-Card showing the current active theme for a site with related actions.
+Card showing the upload theme button.

 ## Usage

-Wrap this component in a `data/current-theme` component to connect it to the current theme state, and pass the current site object as `site` prop.
+It needs href linking to the uplaod page.
+It should only be used in scenarios when upload makes sense.